Orbis-Cascade-Alliance/systems-librarianship/_pages/lesson1-internet.md

 Everything we do on the internet is an exchange of data between "clients" and "servers."
 These terms have the same essential meaning as in colloquial English: when you visit a restaurant as a **client,** you place an order with your **server,** and they deliver the food you requested.

-Similarly, when you visit a website, your browser is the client requesting the page from the server, and the physical or virutal machine hosting the website is the server that returns the page as **HTML** (Hypertext Markup Language).
+Similarly, when you visit a website, your browser is the client requesting the page from the server, and the physical or virtual machine hosting the website is the server that returns the page as **HTML** (Hypertext Markup Language).
 Servers can also return data in other formats for programmatic use, which will be covered under [Requests and APIs](#requests-and-apis) below.

 A "server" can also refer to one program on a machine. **MySQL** is a common database program that uses client/server architecture.
 If you want to install a WordPress website, you first need to install and configure the MySQL database server package, and then start the service.
 While the service is running, you can use the command-line client to tell the service to create databases, query them, update them, delete them, and so on.
 The future lesson [Intro to Databases]({{ "/databases" | absolute_url }}) will expand on MySQL.